puppetlabs/puppet-docs/source/guides/tools.markdown

 facter
 ------

-Puppet agent nodes use a library (and associated front-end tool) called facter to provide information about the OS (version information, IP address, etc) to the central server.
-Facts provided by facter are exposed to Puppet manifests as global variables, which can be used in conditionals, string expressions, and templates.
-To see a list of facts any node offers, simply open a shell session on that node and run `facter`.
+Puppet agent nodes use a library (and associated front-end tool) called facter to provide information about the hardware and OS (version information, IP address, etc) to the puppet master server.
+These facts are exposed to Puppet manifests as global variables, which can be used in conditionals, string expressions, and templates.
+To see a list of the facts any node offers, simply open a shell session on that node and run `facter`.
 Facter is included with (and required by) all Puppet installations.